gabrielzschmitz/Elementary-OS-Perfect-Install/How-Install-your-Favorite-Browser.md

 ### Opera

-It isn’t compatible with some older websites, but Opera is a secure, fast and feature-rich internet browser worthy of consideration.
+It isn’t compatible with some older websites, but Opera is a secure, fast and feature-rich internet browser that worthy of consideration.

 <img src="pictures/opera.png" width="1280">